UW-Madison-DSI/Open-Source-Exploration/README.md

 #### Python

-The following Python scripts are provided ini the directory 'src/gitlab/python' to download and store data in the database.
+The following Python scripts are provided ini the directory 'src/gitlab/python' to download and store data from GitLab in the database.

 - fetch_project.py